 5. DENTAL SERVICES

-Your child’s dental services will be provided through the Smiles For Children program.
-There are no costs for dental care services in the Smiles For Children program.
+Your child’s dental services will be provided through the Smiles for Children program.
+There are no costs for dental care services in the Smiles for Children program.
 You can use your child’s Commonwealth of Virginia health insurance ID card to get dental care for your child.
-You will receive a Smiles For Children member handbook.
+You will receive a Smiles for Children member handbook.
 The handbook will describe dental services that are covered.
-It will also list the Smiles For Children dentists in your area.
-Call Smiles For Children at 1-888-912-3456 for questions about dental services or for help in finding a dentist or making a dental appointment.
+It will also list the Smiles for Children dentists in your area.
+Call Smiles for Children at 888-912-3456 for questions about dental services or for help in finding a dentist or making a dental appointment.

 6. FAMIS SELECT MAY HELP YOUR FAMILY PAY FOR A PRIVATE HEALTH INSURANCE PLAN